-Netanyahu hails US-Israel ties amid criticism over Trump's Jerusalem decision
+Jordan's King joins criticism over Trump's Jerusalem decision

 Kremlin: 'Serious concern'

-Other leading international figures have also voiced concern about Trump's expected announcement.
+Other leading international figures also voiced concern about Trump's decision.

-Kremlin spokesman Dmitry Peskov told reporters during a regularly scheduled call Wednesday that President Vladimir Putin had spoken to President Abbas on Tuesday and expressed "serious concern for possible deterioration of the situation."
+Kremlin spokesman Dmitry Peskov told reporters during a regularly scheduled call Wednesday that President Vladimir Putin had spoken to Abbas on Tuesday and expressed "serious concern for possible deterioration of the situation."

-Peskov said Moscow would "like to refrain from commenting about decisions that have yet to be announced" but added that the situation in Jerusalem was "not easy."
+Peskov said that the situation in Jerusalem was "not easy."

-EU foreign policy chief Federica Mogherini said any action that could undermine an eventual peace agreement between Israelis and Palestinians "must absolutely be avoided."
+European Union foreign policy chief Federica Mogherini said any action that could undermine an eventual peace agreement between Israelis and Palestinians "must absolutely be avoided."

-UK Foreign Secretary Boris Johnson told broadcaster Sky News that the UK government had heard reports of Trump's anticipated decision "with concern because we think that Jerusalem obviously should be part of the final settlement between the Israelis and Palestinians, a negotiated settlement that we want to see."
+British Prime Minister Theresa May said the UK position on Jerusalem continued to be that "the status of Jerusalem should be determined in a negotiated settlement between Israel and the Palestinians."
+The city "ultimately should form a shared capital" between a secure Israel and a viable Palestinian state, she said Wednesday.

-In a speech in Vatican City, Pope Francis called for wisdom and prudence to prevail with regards to Jerusalem in order to prevent further tensions in a conflict-torn world.
+Pope Francis called for wisdom and prudence to prevail with regards to Jerusalem, to prevent further tensions in a conflict-torn world.

 "I cannot remain silent about my deep concern for the situation that has developed in recent days and at the same time, I wish to make a heartfelt appeal to ensure that everyone is committed to respecting the status quo of the city, in accordance with the relevant resolutions of the United Nations," he said.

-"Jerusalem is a unique city, sacred to Jews.
-Christians and Muslims, where the holy places for the respective religions are venerated and it has a special vocation to peace."
+"Jerusalem is a unique city, sacred to Jews, Christians and Muslims, where the holy places for the respective religions are venerated and it has a special vocation to peace."

+Church leaders from 13 Christian denominations in Jerusalem released a letter addressed to Trump in which they warn that his decision "will yield increased hatred, conflict, violence and suffering in Jerusalem and the Holy Land."

+The church leaders said their "solemn advice and plea is for the United States to continue recognizing the present international status of Jerusalem.
+Any sudden changes would cause irreparable harm."

 Israeli response

-The Israeli government has welcomed Trump's pledge to follow through with the embassy move.
+The Israeli government has praised Trump's move.

 "This is an historical day.
-I welcome President Trump's decision to recognize Jerusalem as the capital of Israel," Israel's transportation and intelligence minister Yisrael Katz said Wednesday.
+I welcome President Trump's decision to recognize Jerusalem as the capital of Israel," Yisrael Katz, Israel's transportation and intelligence minister, said Wednesday.

 "Whoever does not recognize Jerusalem as the capital of Israel does not recognize the right of Israel to exist as a Jewish state."